Dan Theodorescu: Research

-Theodorescu is known for his work on the molecular mechanisms driving bladder cancer, discovery of tools that determine drug response and new therapeutics.
+Theodorescu has researched molecular mechanisms driving bladder cancer, discovery of tools that determine drug response and new therapeutics.
 Examples of his research include examining genes that regulate tumor growth and metastasis such as RhoGDI2 and biomarkers and approaches to precision medicine.
 He led the work on the “first in class” RalGTPase inhibitor as a new therapeutic in cancer.
 He has published work showing DDR2 as a target for effective combination immunotherapy with checkpoint inhibitors and the presence of a new cellular subtype in bladder tumors, called “C3”, shown to predict response to immune checkpoint therapy.